 In total, the Receiver has obtained pre-suit settlements worth approximately \$246,497.09 and approved, post-suit or post-judgment settlements worth approximately \$1,214,917.09.
 He has also obtained default judgments worth approximately \$2,145,880.47.
-One judgment-debtor was attempting to set aside the default judgment entered against him, but he recently filed a bankruptcy petition.
-A second judgment-debtor has also filed for bankruptcy protection.
-The Receiver has filed claims in the bankruptcies and is preparing a motion to prevent discharge in one case where the filings appear irregular.
+One judgment-debtor (Garbellano) attempted to set aside the default judgment entered against him, and he also filed a bankruptcy petition.
+Because he received commissions for promoting the Oasis scheme, however, his bankruptcy petition was dismissed.
+A second judgment-debtor (Kerrigan) also filed for bankruptcy protection.
+The Receiver intends to move to dismiss his petition as well.
 The liability portion of the Clawback Action is otherwise complete.
 The Receiver continues to register default judgments, seek writs of garnishment, and employ other collection mechanisms, including post-judgment discovery.
 These efforts are producing material results.